jgraph/drawio-nextcloud/README.md

 ## Info ##
 - Requires [Nextcloud](https://nextcloud.com) >=20.0.0
 - Version 20.8.0+ of diagrams.net (draw.io) is recommended.
-- Real-time collaboration only works with the official online version of draw.io (https://embed.diagrams.net)
+- Real-time collaboration only works with the official online version of draw.io (https://embed.diagrams.net) and Autosave enabled in draw.io settings (/index.php/settings/admin/drawio).
 - Multi language support (l10n)
 - Inspired by the old Draw.io Integration and OnlyOffice
 - Tested with Chrome 58-96 and Firefox 53-89